celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 ## Celo IBFT specification

-This document is an attempt to specify at a conceptual level, the consensus algorithm currently used by the Celo blockchain.
+This document is an attempt to specify at a conceptual level the consensus algorithm currently used by the Celo blockchain.
 It attempts to distill everything that is pertinent to consensus and eschew all that is not.
 Where consensus is the problem of agreeing on a sequence of values in a decentralized